jorgenbraseth/prison-game-card-generator/app/README.md

 Beating inmates is the main way of earning a reputation, along with popularity with the various factions of the prison.

 To beat an inmate (called "the target") you do the following:
-- Play an inmate from your hand by paying _half his buy cost rounded down_ in ciggs.
+- Play an inmate from your hand by paying an amount of ciggs equal to his _rank_.
 - You and other players may play cards to affect the outcome of the fight.
 - Once all players are done playing cards, if your inmate's power is _greater_ than the target's power, the target is beaten.